CLown1331/Achievement-Unlocked-/description.md

 where X = Impassable point.
 where . = Passable point.
 where S = Starting point.
-where . = End point.
+where E = End point.

 **Output format:**

-Case #$: s, where s =  lexicographically smallest path if a path exists, else s = "Impossible", $ = number of case.
+Case #C: s, where s = lexicographically smallest path if a path exists, else s = "Impossible", C = number of case.